Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 You can use matplotlib.pyplot.pcolor

-You can find the source code in my GitHub repository and a detailed tutorial in this video for more details.
+You can find the source code in my GitHub repository, and a detailed tutorial is included in this video.

-To understand the theory behind these visuals, look at two detailed supply chain network optimization case studies using Python.
+To understand the theory behind these visuals, examine two detailed Python supply chain network optimization case studies.

 Products Rotation